AdonayTeshome/CC-documentation/README.md

 As it stands the API has loopholes which would cause problems in high traffic or mission critical situations.
 These mostly seem like hard problems which may not be solved in version 1.
 These problems will all have been solved in other systems and it expected that with expert help, solutions will be found.

 #### Rounding errors
 Tiny decimal errors between nodes won't cause accounting problems, and should cancel each other out in the long run.
 However they could cause problems if the amount of each transaction is included in the mirror accounts' hash function.
 To prevent this the calculation is always done by the leafwards node and the communicated amount in both directions is denominated in the unit of the trunkwards node.
-Even so it will probably be necessary for the protocol to specify the number of decimal place OR for it to allow the trunkwards node to determine the number of decimal places.
+Even so it will probably be necessary for the Protocol to specify the number of decimal place OR for it to allow the trunkwards node to determine the number of decimal places.

 #### Order of transactions